-An important structural goal of the cluster of excellence PRISMA+ is gender equality among researchers at institutional and scientific levels.
-To this end, PRISMA has established the Irène Joliot-Curie Program, which serves to promote women at all scientific career stages within the cluster and its broader research environment.
+An important structural goal of the PRISMA++ Cluster of Excellence is the equal opportunities of scientists at the institutional and scientific level.
+To this end, PRISMA has established the Irène Joliot-Curie Program, which serves to promote women in all scientific career phases within the cluster and its wider research environment.

 Irène Joliot-Curie (*September 12, 1897, † March 17, 1956) was a French scientist.
 She was the eldest daughter of Marie and Pierre Curie and later the wife of Frédéric Joliot-Curie.
 Irène Joliot-Curie and her husband received the Nobel Prize in Chemistry in 1935 for the discovery of artificial radioactivity.